gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## gem5: Traffic Generator Classes

-gem5's standard library has a collection of traffic generators.
-All the traffic generator classes inherit from `AbstractGenerator`
+gem5's standard library has a collection of components for generating synthetic traffic.
+All such components inherit from `AbstractGenerator`.

-- The classes simulate any memory accesses by creating **traffic generator cores**.
+- The components simulate various accesses.
 - All of the traffic generators and their cores are found in `src/python/gem5/components/processors`.
 - For most types of traffic generator, you will find that is a generator.py and a generator_core.py file.
 - The generator_core.py file will create **synthetic traffic** by using a `SimObject` called `PyTrafficGen`.